 Hub by Brandwatch

-For professional social media managers and enterprise marketing teams requiring collaborative content planning and cross-platform management.
+For professional social media managers and enterprise marketing teams requiring collaborative content planning and mobile-ready publishing workflows.

 What is Hub by Brandwatch?

-Hub by Brandwatch is a mobile content scheduling and approval app for enterprise marketing teams, integrated with the Brandwatch suite.
+Hub by Brandwatch is a mobile-first content planning and approval app for enterprise marketing teams, integrated with the broader Brandwatch social management suite.

 Current Momentum